-11. Documentation of thinking and working practices
+12. Documentation of thinking and working practices

 Records of the thinking and working practices that led to the development of a candidate's practical (portfolio) examination submission must be kept by the school.
 The Authority may, after the examination process, call upon the documentation to substantiate the authenticity of a candidate's submitted work.
-Copies of all documents included with submission, i.e. the Declaration of authenticity, must also be kept by the school.
+Copies of all documents included with submission, e.g. the Declaration of authenticity, must also be kept by the school.

-12. Declaration of authenticity
+13. Declaration of authenticity